Xerox 914: Sales

 The Xerox 914 was produced between 1960 and 1977.
 It was introduced to the public on September 16, 1959, in a demonstration at the Sherry-Netherland Hotel in New York, shown on live television.
 One of the two copiers that were present that day caught fire.

 The 914 was one of the most successful Xerox products ever, and was a significant component of Xerox's revenues in the mid-1960s, with one author estimating that the machine accounted for two thirds of the company's revenue in 1965, with income generated of $243M.

 The second television commercial produced by Xerox for the 914 featured a trained chimpanzee using the copier.
 The day after the commercial debuted, the company received calls from angry customers complaining of co-workers leaving bananas on the copier and suggesting that a monkey could do their jobs.
 The commercial was taken off the air.

 Legacy

-The company's subsequent models were the Xerox 710, the Xerox 1000, the Xerox 813 and the Xerox 2400.
+The company's subsequent models were the Xerox 720, the Xerox 1000, the Xerox 813, the Xerox 2400,3600,and 7000.
 One writer has assessed that the popularity of the machine has had a number of lasting impacts, such as prompting the introduction of highlighter pens, and university courses switching from reading lists of single chapters from several books, each of which needed to be purchased by the student, to requiring the students to purchase a single compilation of those chapters produced by local copy shops.